zadarastorage/dockerfiles/ClamAV/README.md

 clamav docker container -> squid proxy ec2 instance -> Internet

 The Squid proxy is uesd to allow for virus definitions to be retrieved from the internet to the docker container.
-Currently our container service does not have internet access for security purposes however since the continers can communicate with the VPC attached to your VPSA, a proxy to the internet can be setup on an EC2 instance.
+Currently our container service does not have direct internet access for security purposes however a proxy to the internet can be setup on the VPSA's VPC's EC2 instance.

 The instance will not need a lot of local storage, so the default amount (8GB as of this writing) should be ok.